 “When you go overseas, your family is left behind,” he said.
 “The only family you have is the family right next to you in that combat zone.
 We rely on each other.”

 He no longer flies, but Ritchart still sees things from the same perspective.
 These days, far removed from Afghanistan and Iraq, he and Christensen are putting their mission-driven focus and team-building experience to work as operations leaders for Lowe’s.
 They are tasked with leading the teams that will open Lowe’s new direct fulfillment center (DFC) later this year in Coopertown, Tennessee.
-Including Christensen and Ritchart, the facility has hired eleven veterans.
-Those eleven currently make up 27 percent of the DFC’s leadership team of coaches and managers.
+With 30 veterans already hired by the facility, former service members make up nearly 20 percent of the current DFC team and a good portion of the coaches and managers.

 “They are very adept at working with a variety of personalities, and they don’t let things bother them,” Heltsley said.
 “In leaders, we look for the ability to work in ambiguity.
 As we stand up the building, we are not operational.
 We don’t have a traditional work environment just yet.
 We need someone who can handle gray areas.”